metrorailings/OwlBlog/content/posts/2022-wild-card-learnings.md

 ***

 What a hilarious comedy of errors this Bills game against the Dolphins has become.
 Josh Allen's mistakes have been single-handedly responsible for Miami taking the lead in the third quarter.
-Skylar Thompson predictably hasn't done much.
+Skylar Thompson hasn't done much predictably.